Vehicle insurance: Indonesia

 Third-party vehicle insurance is a mandatory requirement in Indonesia and each individual car and motorcycle must be insured or the vehicle will not be considered legal; this compulsory auto insurance is legally called the Road Traffic Accidents Compulsory Coverage Fund (Dana Pertanggungan Wajib Kecelakaan Lalu Lintas Jalan, DPWKLLJ).
 Therefore, a motorist cannot drive the vehicle until it is insured.
-DPWKLLJ was introduced in 1964 and merely covers body injuries, and is operated by a SOE called PT Jasa Raharja (Persero).
+DPWKLLJ was introduced in 1964 and merely covers body injuries, and is operated by an SOE called PT Jasa Raharja (Persero).
 DPWKLLJ is included, through an annual premium called the Compulsory Donation to the Road Traffic Accident Fund (Sumbangan Wajib Dana Kecelakaan Lalu Lintas Jalan, SWDKLLJ), in the annual vehicle tax which is paid to the local Samsat (Sistem Administrasi Manunggal di bawah Satu Atap), which is responsible for cars and roads.